Saturday, April 9, 2022 – Cincinnati, Ohio and Salt Lake City, Utah

 You may register for Test #1 or both tests.
 The registration fee is $150 for Test #1 or $250 for both tests.
 If you register for only one test, the first test is the test that will be graded.
 You will write the second test, but it will not be graded.
 Should you later change your mind and wish to register for the second exam, you must do so before the examination commences.

-Check-in at the registration table will be at 7:30 a.m., Saturday, April 29, 2017, with warm-up time following.
+Check-in at the registration table will be at 7:30 a.m., Saturday, April 9, 2022, with warm-up time following.
 Testing will commence at 8:00 a.m. or as soon as practical.
 If the number of registrants exceeds available testing space, USCRA may institute a second exam session later in that morning.
-Preference for the first session will be given to registrants for Saturday’s seminars inasmuch as a second session would be conducted while seminars are ongoing.

 A test confirmation letter will be e-mailed to registrants prior to the test.
 No e-mails will be sent to federal court work e-mail addresses.
 The confirmation letter will state the time you are to report to the registration desk, required equipment, exam procedures, speaker identifications, subject matters, and a list of terms for your job dictionary.

+Registration for the FCRR Examination will open at the same time as registration for the convention.
 You are encouraged to register early in the event we have a high turnout.
-Should you need to cancel for any reason, contact Kelli Mulcahy, Reporter Testing Committee Chair, at email@example.com, prior to the date of the test to request an FCRR Cancellation Voucher.
+Should you need to cancel for any reason, contact Anne Bowline, Reporter Testing Committee Chair, at email@example.com, prior to the date of the test to request an FCRR Cancellation Voucher.
 This voucher will defer your test fees for up to two years.
 A $25 cancellation fee per test will be deducted.

 FCRR Security Requirements